duckduckgo/android-search-and-stories/README.md

 ## Discuss

-Contact us at android@duckduckgo.com if you want to get more involed, have questions or want to chat.
+Contact us at android@duckduckgo.com if you want to get more involved, have questions or want to chat.

 ## Getting started